 Failure of hydraulic system will stop operation of any crane, winch, or hydraulic motor on vehicle.
 All cranes and winches are equipped with automatic locking mechanisms to hold cranes and winches in position they were in before hydraulics failed.

-- 2. Do not try to continue operation of any crane or winch. - 3.
+- 2. Do not try to continue operation of crane that has failed, except to lower load. - 3.
 Do not try to repair hydraulic system.
 Notify your supervisor. - 4.
 Notify field level maintenance.